TeslaGov/ngx-http-auth-jwt-module/README.md

 If you only wish to access a claim as an NGINX variable, you should use `auth_jwt_extract_request_claims` so that the claim does not end up being sent to the client as a response header.
 However, if you do want the claim to be sent to the client in the response, then use `auth_jwt_extract_response_claims` instead.

+_Please note that `number`, `boolean`, `array`, and `object` claims are not supported at this time -- only `string` claims are supported._ An error will be thrown if you attempt to extract a non-string claim.

 ### Using Request Claims

 For example, you could configure an NGINX location which redirects to the current user's profile.
 Suppose `sub=abc-123`, the configuration below would redirect to `/profile/abc-123`.